…I’m guessing it’s probably not fun. But it could be. After all, meditative doesn’t have to equal boring.

-So here are nine forms of meditation candy.
-Try one, try them all, and switch it up when you need to to make sure you keep on coming back for more.
+So here are nine ways to entice yourself to sit down on your meditation cushion.
+Try one or try them all, and switch it up when you need to inject fresh inspiration into your practice.

-(By the way, I’m leaving the meditation apps out of this list, as there are plenty of posts about them already.
-And while I do fire up Insight Timer from time to time, and I know more than one person who enjoys Headspace, I usually prefer to leave my phone on airplane mode until I’m done meditating every morning.
-But honestly: go with an app if you want an app!
-I’m 100% in favor of anything that draws you back to the practice.)
+P.S.
+You’ll notice I’m leaving the meditation apps out of this list, as there are plenty of posts about them already.
+And while I do fire up Insight Timer from time to time, and I know more than one person who enjoys Headspace, I often prefer to leave my phone on airplane mode until I’m done meditating every morning.
+But honestly: if an app helps you stay in the habit, absolutely go with an app!

 1. Aroma